*This information was last updated July 10, 2020 and is subject to regular updates.

 COVID-19 is the name used to describe the infectious disease caused by the most recently discovered coronavirus.
 Coronaviruses are a large family of viruses that are common in people and different species of animals.
 Animal coronaviruses can infect people (although rare) and then spread between people as was the case with MERS-CoV, SARS-CoV, and now with this new virus, COVID-19.

-The COVID-19 outbreak began in Wuhan, China, in December 2019.
 In January, the World Health Organization classified it as a public health emergency of international concern, and on March 11, 2020 the World Health Organization formally declared COVID-19 a worldwide pandemic due to its ability to infect people easily and spread from person to person.

 2. How is COVID-19 transmitted?